nbathras/389Rfall18/week/2/writeup/README.md

 ### Part 2 (55 pts)

-*REPLACE THIS TEXT WITH A BRIEF EXPLANATION OF YOUR APPROACH TO SOLVING THIS CHALLENGE, AND THE OUTCOME*

 I first had to implement the brute_force() method to connect to the server.
 First I had to create the socket then connect to the the server using the IP address and port number.
 Then I got the datapassed to the socket by using recv which was text asking for the username.
 I think passed the username in encloded plain text using the send command.
 I did the same